joshcanhelp/josh-to-11/input/cocktails/made/Cucumber Basil Margarita.md

 4. Rinse the shaker and pour the cocktail back in
 5. Add agave syrup and salt and swirl to mix; taste to make sure it's the right sweetness
 6. Add ice and shake for ~30 seconds, then strain into serving glasses
+7. Garnish with a few twists of fresh ground black pepper